-Deer population objectives are set every three years.
-Objectives are determined through recommendations from the County Deer Advisory Councils and consideration of deer population metrics.
+Every three years, the DNR approves population objectives for each deer management unit based on population metrics and CDAC input.
 Once the objectives are set, wildlife biologists and the CDACs work together to set hunting quotas and seasons to move the local deer population in the direction of that objective.
 Ideally, population objectives will produce a healthy herd, a robust ecosystem, fewer deer damage complaints and good hunting and wildlife watching opportunities for everyone to enjoy.

-Wildlife biologists closely monitor deer population dynamics so they can then estimate the numbers that may be harvested to keep populations at healthy levels that are socially acceptable to both hunters and non-hunters alike.
+Wildlife biologists closely monitor deer population dynamics so they can then recommend the numbers that may be harvested to keep populations at healthy levels that are socially acceptable to both hunters and non-hunters alike.

 - Wisconsin Deer Metrics System: harvest and population data, deer health information and deer impact measurements

-- Wisconsin Big Game and Turkey Harvest Summary
+- Wisconsin Big Game and Turkey Harvest Summary [PDF]

 - Current harvest data: this season's deer harvest, updated weekly throughout the hunting season